 In the event that there is more than one Official Language in the Territory, it may be possible for the Territory to use the Fast Track for the delegation of one IDN ccTLD in each of those languages.

+Only one (1) IDN ccTLD string per Official Language.

+In the event that there is more than one Designated Language in the Territory, one (1) unique IDN ccTLD for each Official Language may be selected, provided the meaningful representation in one Designated Language cannot be confused with an existing IDN ccTLD string for that Territory.

 Requirements relating to the script

 For purposes of the Fast Track the term "non-Latin script" is used to designate any script that does not contain the twenty-six letters listed in the US-ASCII character set (a-z), either in their basic forms or with combining marks.

-Delegation, re-delegation of IDN ccTLD is similar and in accordance to process of re-delegation and re delegation of ccTLD’s

 Procedural requirements:

-Where the selected string is listed as the long form or short form name of the relevant Territory in of the UNGEGN Manual then the string should be considered to be meaningful.
+Where the selected string is listed as the long form or short form name of the relevant Territory in of the United Nations Group of Experts on Geographical Names Manual then the string should be considered to be meaningful.
 If the string is not so listed then meaningfulness will need to be documented by the selected delegate of the IDN ccTLD.
 The selected string is considered to meet the criteria if:

 1. The identified language is an Official language/script of the Territory in accordance with the definition in Stage 1, section 1 above and